This Fence will Protect Wildlife

 Hays Regional Airport Wildlife Fence

 Back in 2010, deer were spotted at Hays Regional Airport in Hays, Kansas during an inspection.
-This led the Federal Aviation Administration to require the airport to build a fence for safety.
+This led the Federal Aviation Administration to require the airport to build a fence for safety to protect wildlife.
 Like so many other manmade features, Hays Regional Airport shares land with local animals, but this creates critical safety issues for the animals and airplanes alike.

 The Federal Aviation Administration is paying 90 percent of the cost of the fence since it is requiring the project, and enough time has passed since that 2010 inspection that other federal funding risks being withheld if the fence is not built in a timely manner.